close2/alibvr/doc/README.md

 # INCOMPLETE

-Adc, ports access and irqs are starting to become somehow stable.
+Adc, ports access, system clock and irqs are starting to become somehow stable.

 The API is still not fixed and very little has been actually tested.